German orthography reform of 1996: Legal status

 The spelling change is based on the international agreement of 1 July 1996, signed on behalf of Germany, Austria, and Switzerland.
 The signatories for Germany were the president of the Conference of Ministers of Education, Karl-Heinz Reck, and the parliamentary secretary of the Federal Ministry of the Interior, Eduard Lintner.
 There have been no Bundestag (parliamentary) decisions on the reforms.
-Instead, as mentioned above, the German Supreme Court ruled that the reform in the public schools could be decided by the ministers of education.
-Thus, as of 1 August 2005, the traditional spelling system was to be considered incorrect in the schools, except that two of the German states, Bavaria and North Rhine-Westphalia, had both officially rejected the reform.
-Since 2006, the new rules have become compulsory in Bavarian and North Rhine-Westphalian public schools as well.
+Instead, as mentioned above, the German Supreme Court ruled that the reform at state schools could be decided by the ministers of education.
+Therefore, with effect from 1 August 2005, the traditional spelling system was to be considered incorrect by the schools, except that two of the German states, Bavaria and North Rhine-Westphalia, had both officially rejected the reform.
+Since 2006, the new rules have become compulsory in Bavarian and North Rhine-Westphalian state schools as well.
 It is presumed that from the schools the writing reforms will spread to the German-speaking public.

 State of implementation

 As of 2004, most German printed media used spelling rules that to a large extent comply with the reforms.
 These included most newspapers and periodicals, and the German press agencies Deutsche Presse Agentur (DPA) and Reuters.
 Still, some newspapers, including Die Zeit, the Neue Zürcher Zeitung, the Frankfurter Allgemeine Zeitung, and the Süddeutsche Zeitung, created their own in-house orthography rules, while most other newspapers used approximately the rules set out by the DPA.
-These in-house orthographies thus occupy a continuum between "old spelling with new rules for ß" and an (almost) full acceptance of the new rules.
+These in-house orthographies therefore occupy a continuum between "old spelling with new rules for ß" and an (almost) full acceptance of the new rules.

-Schoolbooks and children's books generally follow the new spellings, while the text of novels is presented as the authors prefer.
+School books and children's books generally follow the new spellings, while the text of novels is presented as the authors prefer.
 Classic works of literature are typically printed without any changes, unless they are editions specifically intended for use in schools.

 Since dictionaries adopted the new spellings early on, there is no currently in-print, standard reference work available for traditional spellings.
 However, Theodor Ickler, a Professor of German at the University of Erlangen, has produced a new dictionary that aims to meet the demands of simplification without the need to impose any new spellings.
 It has not been reprinted since 2004.
 The commerce in used copies of the older Duden dictionaries has dwindled.
 As of the 2004 edition, the Duden dictionary includes the most recent changes proposed by the ministers of education.

 The IETF language tags registered de-1996 in 2005 for text following the reform.